Inland forest bat

 The inland forest bat (Vespadelus baverstocki) is a vesper bat that occurs in central and arid regions in Australia.
 They were first described in 1987, published in a review of poorly surveyed microbat populations.
-A tiny flying mammal, whose body is around twelve millimetres (½ inch) long, that occupies small cavities in trees and buildings while roosting.
+A tiny flying mammal, it occupies small cavities in trees and buildings while roosting.
 The nocturnal activity is foraging for insects, typically moths.

 Taxonomy

 The description of the species was published in 1987, assigning the population to the genus Eptesicus.
 This was later revised to place the group with genus Vespadelus.
 The type specimen was obtained at Yuinmery, an area in the Mid West of the continent, at an altitude of approximately 450 metres.
 The specimen, an adult male, was shot and collected by R. A. How in February 1980.